-There are many reasons why families choose boarding for their child and here at Ryde School we offer several options whether at Bembridge House on the outskirts of Bembridge village or Spinnaker House in Ryde.
+There are many reasons why families choose boarding for their child and here at Ryde School we offer several options - either in Millfield or Centenary House, our two boarding houses.

 Full boarders benefit from a range of activities and experiences, giving them the opportunity to develop skills and interests beyond the academic curriculum.
 Full boarding develops confidence, social skills, independence, self-motivation and cultural awareness.
 The full boarding environment encourages a firm sense of community and helps to develop skills and talents for life whilst forming friendships and bonds that will last a lifetime.
-Unlike many schools, boarders are able to stay during one week half-terms and for all exeats.
+Unlike many schools, boarders are able to stay during one week half-terms and there are no exeats.

 Flexi boarding is increasingly popular nationally, and is there to help accommodate the busy lifestyle of the modern family.
 Your child is guaranteed a cosy bed and quality time spent with their boarding friends.
 Flexi boarding offers the benefits of a boarding education for part of the week and is also useful for pupils with additional sporting, music, drama or other extra-curricular commitments.
 Parents can book for a single or multiple nights, billing is per night.

 Day pupils are also encouraged to try flexi boarding to see if full boarding may be something which suits their needs later as they progress through the school.

 Overseas pupils should have a sufficient level (age appropriate) of spoken and written English to enable them to follow the school curriculum.
 Our Learning Support department offers specialist support to pupils who have English as a second language.
 For most pupils these are incorporated into the normal curriculum but we may ask some pupils to have extra one to one lessons which incur an additional charge; should this be necessary, we would inform parents when making the offer.
 Entrance tests in Maths and English are also required, together with a satisfactory report from your child’s current school.